seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Being so near the truth as I will make them,
 Must first induce you to believe: whose strength
 I will confirm with oath; which, I doubt not,
-You’ll give me leave to spare, when you shall find
+You'll give me leave to spare, when you shall find
 You need it not.

 **POSTHUMUS LEONATUS**
 Proceed.

 **IACHIMO**
-First, her bedchamber,–
+First, her bedchamber,--
 Where, I confess, I slept not, but profess
-Had that was well worth watching–it was hang’d
+Had that was well worth watching--it was hang'd
 With tapestry of silk and silver; the story
 Proud Cleopatra, when she met her Roman.